 That made me think — maybe I can do it.
 Maybe running a half marathon is possible.
-So, I decided to jump in, sign up for the race and commit to twelve weeks of training.
-I’m now happy to report that I completed my first half marathon at the Rock ‘n’ Roll Raleigh race on April 12, 2015!
-Crossing the finish line, I realized the race was a metaphor for life.
+So, I decided to jump in, sign up for the race and committed to twelve weeks of training.
+As I crossed the finish line, I realized the race was a metaphor for life.
 With a little determination and a lot of effort, I turned something impossible into something possible.

 As with many things in life, that conversion wasn’t always easy, but the result was worth it, and I learned quite a bit along the way.
 For anyone else who may want to give a half marathon a try, I wanted to share my first-timer tips to get you started off on the right foot.

 All About That Pace: Find a training plan that works for you and stick to it!

 Once you’ve decided to run, choose a plan that works for you, whether it’s a 10- or 12-week plan, and put training days on your calendar.
 In order to run longer distances, it’s important to stick to your plan to build up the endurance you’ll need to make it to the finish line.

 In my first week of training, I thought about skipping my first “long” run of 4 miles because it was cold.
 Luckily, a friend sent me a text to remind me that skipping training wasn’t an option and I needed to meet her at the gym in 30 minutes.
 After overcoming that first mental roadblock and realizing skipping training was not going to help me reach my goal, I realized I had to be totally committed to following my training plan – no more skipping workouts!